Lost Meridian of the Khmer Kings

 While stones were being cut from quarries the architects of Angkor Wat delineated their structure with posts and ropes, adhering to Vedic geometrical practices.
 Therefore, to gain rudimentary insights into the astronomical framework at Angkor Wat a foundational exploration into the archaic methodologies of rope craftsmanship and measurement employed by ancient Vedic Indian altar and temple builders is imperative.

-In 2016, I published a book titled "A Twist in Time," exploring the crafts and skills associated with rope-making and measuring in prehistory.
+In 2024, I published a book titled “Ropes and Ruins” exploring the crafts and skills associated with rope-making and measuring in prehistory.
 This book illuminates the transformation of rope measuring practices into formalized sciences, exploring the works of the Greek mathematicians who refined Egyptian rope measuring methods into the disciplines of geometry, mathematics and astronomy.
 [15]

 In my book, I present research from the 2001 paper by scholar Edwin Bryant, titled “The Quest for the Origins of Vedic Culture: The Indo-Aryan Migration Debate.”
 The author discussed the “Sulbasutras,” an early Hindu religious tract written around 800 BCE, providing archaeological evidence pointing to an advanced knowledge of rope crafts and geometry in the pre-Vedic culture, the Harappans, which pushes the origins of formalized rope geometry on the Indian subcontinent to well before 2000 BC.
 [16]